In conjunction with Glasgow Caledonian University (GCU), we are embarking on a research project: Risk reporting in the public sector.

-In conjunction with Glasgow Caledonian University (GCU), ALARM is embarking on a research project to gain a better understanding of the ways in which risk is reported to boards and committees within organisations that deliver services to communities and citizens in the UK and how this is used to inform decision-making.
+The overarching aim of this research project is to gain a better understanding of the ways in which risk is reported to public sector boards and/or committees in the UK and how this information is used to inform decision-making.

 It encompasses three key stages: documentary analysis of existing guidance on risk reporting, a UK wide survey, and interviews with key individuals within organisations.
-The outcome of this research project will be to make recommendations on risk reporting, based on the research findings, and to provide a generic guide on risk reporting for our members.
+The outcome of this research project is to make recommendations on risk reporting, based on the research findings, and to provide a generic guide on risk reporting for our members.

 This is an exciting opportunity to be involved in shaping the future of risk reporting.

-If you are aware of any guidance or publications in the area of risk reporting which may be of use in the first stage of research (documentary analysis), please send them to firstname.lastname@example.org or email@example.com.
+If you are aware of any guidance or publications in the area of risk reporting which may be of use in the first stage of research (documentary analysis), please send them to firstname.lastname@example.org.

-If you are willing to take part in the second stage survey (risk managers/responsibility for risk) or stage three (board and committee) interviews, please contact firstname.lastname@example.org or email@example.com, with your contact details, indicating your preference of survey participation or interview.
+If you are willing to take part in stage three interviews (board/commitee), please contact email@example.com with your contact details, indicating your preference to be interviewed.